he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Energized Font.md

 **Gnome:**

 A creature with this trait is a member of the gnome ancestry.
-Gnomes are small people skilled at magic who seek out new experiences and usually have [[Low-Light Vision]].
+Gnomes are small people skilled at magic who seek out new experiences and usually have [[DATABASE/monsterability/Low-Light Vision|low-light vision]].
 An ability with this trait can be used or selected only by gnomes.
 A weapon with this trait is created and used by gnomes.